This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 3. DVD’s, CD’s and old tapes

 Do you really need these in the era of Smartphone, USB drives, and portable hard drives?
-Transfer the files in them and say goodbye to these.
-Or you can make something out of these disks.
+Transfer the files to them and say goodbye to CDs and DVDs.
+You can also make something out of these disks.
 Here are some of the DIY projects you can make using old CD’s.

 You should get a new toothbrush every 3-4 months for good dental hygiene.
-Throw your old toothbrush of which the bristles have worn out.
+After getting the new brush, don’t keep the old one, just throw it away.

 5. Expired Medicines

-Never ever you should keep your expired medicines.
-If you think that these may prove useful during emergencies, then think twice.
+Never ever you should keep expired medicines in the medic kit.
 Expired medicines can do more harm than good for you.
-Throw them to even prevent the risk of consuming them by chance.
+Throw them out to prevent the risk of consuming them by mistake.

 To dispose of them properly, put them in Ziploc bag before making its way to the trash can.
 This will prevent any leakage or spillage.